quicwg/base-drafts/draft-ietf-quic-http.md

 gain.
 HTTP/3 server push is similar to what is described in HTTP/2 {{?HTTP2}}, but uses different mechanisms.

-Each server push is identified by a unique Push ID.
-This Push ID is used in one or more PUSH_PROMISE frames (see {{frame-push-promise}}) that carry the request fields, then included with the push stream which ultimately fulfills those promises.
-When the same Push ID is promised on multiple request streams, the decompressed request field sections MUST contain the same fields in the same order, and both the name and the value in each field MUST be exact matches.
+Each server push is identified by a unique Push ID, which is used to refer to the push in various contexts throughout the lifetime of the connection.

-Server push is only enabled on a connection when a client sends a MAX_PUSH_ID frame; see {{frame-max-push-id}}.
-A server cannot use server push until it receives a MAX_PUSH_ID frame.
+The Push ID space begins at zero, and ends at a maximum value set by the MAX_PUSH_ID frame; see {{frame-max-push-id}}.
+Server push is only enabled on a connection when a client sends a MAX_PUSH_ID frame.
 A client sends additional MAX_PUSH_ID frames to control the number of pushes that a server can promise.
-A server SHOULD use Push IDs sequentially, starting at 0.
+A server SHOULD use Push IDs sequentially.
 A client MUST treat receipt of a push stream with a Push ID that is greater than the maximum Push ID as a connection error of type H3_ID_ERROR.

-The header section of the request message is carried by a PUSH_PROMISE frame (see {{frame-push-promise}}) on the request stream which generated the push.
+The Push ID is used in one or more PUSH_PROMISE frames ({{frame-push-promise}}) that carry the header section of the request message.
+These frames are sent on the request stream which generated the push.
 This allows the server push to be associated with a client request.
+When the same Push ID is promised on multiple request streams, the decompressed request field sections MUST contain the same fields in the same order, and both the name and the value in each field MUST be exact matches.

+The Push ID is then included with the push stream which ultimately fulfills those promises; see {{push-streams}}.
+The push stream identifies the Push ID of the promise that it fulfills, then contains a response to the promised request as described in {{request-response}}.

+Finally, the Push ID can be used in CANCEL_PUSH frames; see
+{{frame-cancel-push}}.
+Clients use this frame to indicate they do not wish to receive a promised resource.
+Servers use this frame to indicate they will not be fulfilling a previous promise.

 Not all requests can be pushed.
 A server MAY push requests which have the following properties: